Know Climbing Issues

 Q: Isn't it better to use colorful gear and wear bright clothing so I can be seen?

 A: If you are alone in the wilderness, it is usually a good idea to be seen.
-When you are climbing, however, you are usually not alone.
+Climbers, however, are usually not alone.
 If an accident were to happen, your climbing partners would be there to help.
-So climbers should strive to blend in more and not stick out like a sore thumb.
+So, strive to blend in more.

 Q: Why is it better to use a removable pro versus a piton?